Salaamun alaykum, dear readers!

 The angel messengers to Mary that are mentioned in the Quran, for example, didn’t receive scripture to convey to humanity, but gave one person (Mary) the message that she will bear a son as a virgin.

 The angel messengers warning Abraham of the destruction of Lot’s people and to inform of the birth of Isaac did not receive scripture from God.
+So it is actually incorrect to say that all messengers receive a scripture or book from God.

 - [22:75] God chooses messengers from the angels, as well as from the people.
 Indeed, God is Hearing, Seeing.